India's IT Landscape — Why Now?

 - Can be issued to employees, directors (except promoters holding 10%+), and consultants

-- Taxed as perquisite at exercise and as capital gain on sale of shares
+- Taxed as perquisite at exercise and as capital gain on sale

-- File PAS-3 return with ROC within 30 days of each exercise/allotment
+- File PAS-3 return with ROC within 30 days of each exercise / allotment

-SEZ, STPI & Export Benefits for IT Companies
+SEZ, STPI & Export Benefits

 STPI Scheme